samhattangady/mulki/content/chapter7.md

 activities for most of her life.
 She was a little clumsy, and didn't look like she really belonged in the water.
 But when it came to surfing, I was just in awe.
-By the middle of her first session, she was easily catching and riding long waves, maneuvring her board to not hit other surfers, and looking like she was a seasoned professional.
+By the middle of her first session, she was easily catching and riding long waves, maneuvering her board to not hit other surfers, and looking like she was a seasoned professional.

 There was no real indicator as to whether someone would be a good